daletalley/employee-tracker/README.md

 ## Contributing

-Contributions to improve Employee Tracker are welcome.
+Contributions to improve the Employee Tracker are welcome.
 Please ensure to update tests as appropriate.

 ## License